Generic Name: insulin regular (IN-su-lin)

 - Use insulin regular with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sugar.
 If low blood sugar occurs, it may be more difficult to recognize in elderly patients.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using insulin regular while you are pregnant.
-It is not known if insulin regular is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use insulin regular, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of insulin regular: